-As people look to save money on tires without skimping on quality, companies like Kumho Tire, USA, Inc manufacture tires for passenger cars and tires for light trucks and SUVs.
+As people look to save money on tires without skimping on quality, companies like Kumho Tire, USA, Inc. manufacture tires for passenger cars and light trucks and SUVs.
 What are the latest Kumho tire reviews and does this Korean-based tire company make an affordable and durable tire?

 About Kumho Tires

-With a promise of advanced technology combined with affordability, Kumho Tires also delves into the eco-conscious tire, including tires for electric vehicles, synthetic rubber with a lower CO2 content, and Policyclic Aromatics Hydrocarbons (PAH)-free tires.
-Here's quick look at some Kumho tire reviews:
+With a promise of advanced technology combined with affordability, Kumho Tires also delves into the eco-conscious tire, including tires for electric vehicles, synthetic rubber with a lower CO2 content, and Polycyclic Aromatics Hydrocarbons (PAH)-free tires.

 Passenger and Touring Reviews

 Kumho makes tires for sedans, crossovers, luxury cars, and minivans.
 All of these are included in their passenger and touring offerings.
 They include the Solus, Sense, and Ecsta.
 Passenger tire reviews are courtesy of TireRack, 1010Tires.com, and Tire Buyer.

 The Solus lineup includes the KH16, KH25, TA11, TA31, and TA71 models.
 Most customers were impressed with the affordability of Kumho tires, but the wear and performance in wet conditions were common complaints.